gufolabs/gufo_agent/docs/collectors/dns.md

 # dns collector

-`dns` collector performs the serie of DNS queries using host's system resolver and collects query statistics.
+`dns` collector performs the series of DNS queries using the host's system resolver and collects query statistics.

 ## Configuration